kqwq/zeta4/README.md

 ## Build
 To run an instance of the metaverse see [server/README.md](https://github.com/kqwq/zeta4/tree/master/server), however I left out a few steps so DM me on Discord if you want to get started.
 Check my [GitHub](https://github.com/kqwq) for contact.
 I'll be happy to help you out.

+DISCLAIMER: Please do not _actually_ run this code on Khan Academy.
+I am aware that this project breaks some guidelines and I am not responsible if your account is banned for this.

 ## Bugs
 If you find any bugs, open an issue or DM me on Discord.
 <br>